-Designed over the course of eight years within six phases of design and construction, this adaptive reuse turned a distribution facility donated to the college into a satellite campus that provides advanced technology training for the local community.
+The adaptive reuse building project spanned eight years and six phases of design and construction, transforming a donated beer distribution facility into a satellite campus for advanced technology training in Union and Anson Counties.

-Starting with an extensive pre-design process, the design team collaborated with the college to determine needs and phasing.
-The first phase of the project encompasses an advanced machining lab and economic development offices.
-The second phase includes a welding lab and fabrication space that supports the expansion of this program.
-Supplemental projects during this phase included office and toilet renovations.
+The project began with an extensive planning process, during which the team collaborated closely with the College to determine the specific needs and develop a phased approach.
+The first phase focused on creating an advanced machining lab and economic development offices.
+In the second phase, a welding lab and fabrication space were added to support the expansion of the program.
+This phase also included additional projects such as office and toilet renovations.